dallasg505/music-history/essays/song-2/index.md

     - campus
 ---

-# Dark Wass The Night, Cold Was The Ground By Blind Willie Johnson (1927)
+# Dark Was The Night, Cold Was The Ground By Blind Willie Johnson (1927)
 Dark is The Night, Cold is The Ground By Blind Willie Johnson was a song of universal proportions.
 With no other song like it at its time this song expresses the pain and suffering humanity faces throughout their lives.

-Most of the text is just dummy text to keep the focus on the page elements.

 ## Dark Was The Night,Cold Was The Ground